 II.
 Responsibilities

-University policies regarding courses and programs are applicable to technology mediated courses
+University policies regarding courses and programs are applicable to online learning courses

 and programs.
 Just as traditional instruction is expected to use best practices for instruction and

-assessment, technology-mediated courses and programs shall meet established standards for quality and student learning outcomes, as well as best practices for technology-mediated instruction (such as Quality Matters or QOLT).
+assessment, online learning courses and programs shall also meet current established standards for quality and student learning outcomes, as well as best practices for online instruction (such as Quality Matters or QLT).
 The faculty are responsible to ensure that courses with special approval (e.g., general education, service learning) continue to embody those characteristics.

 A. Faculty Responsibilities

 In accordance with university policies, the faculty member is responsible for determining how information is disseminated to, and engaged by, the students.
 This includes intellectual property considerations (e.g., fair use, and copyright) and accessibility (e.g., APM 237 and the system-wide Accessible Technology Initiative ATI).
-The instructor will determine the intended access by students to the instructional materials.
-The use of recorded or on-line materials can be included in the peer review process.
+The instructor will determine the intended level of access by students to the instructional materials.
+The use of recorded or on-line materials can be included in the peer review process (APM 322).

-A faculty member who wishes to conduct online course activity beyond 2020% of the entire course will complete 15-20 hours of online course design training through or recognized by the Center for Faculty Excellence (e.g., the CSU Quality Assurance Program).
+A faculty member who wishes to conduct online course activity of scheduled class meeting hours beyond 20% of the entire course will complete at minimum 20 hours of online course design training through or recognized by the Center for Faculty Excellence (e.g., the CSU Quality Assurance Program) and as approved by the Online/Blended Education Subcommittee (OBE).
+Faculty members must renew this every five years.

+Faculty may only teach in a distance-learning modality if they have been appropriately trained and certified per APM 206.
+Even then, full-time tenured and tenure-track faculty may teach no more than 50% of their instructional WTUs with a distance-learning modality per semester.
+For those faculty with an odd number of WTUs of teaching per semester or 4-WTU courses, the ratio can be balanced between semesters within the academic year, with at least one 3- or 4-WTU course face-to-face in each of the two semesters.
+The 50% limit will not apply to other instructors (e.g., lecturers, FERPers, TAs).

+Note: According to WASC, the entire course (and all of its WTUs) is classified as distance-learning if it is Hybrid II or Hyflex.
+We will count the same way for the sake of consistency.

+Exceptions may be considered by the department chair and college dean, in consultation with Faculty Affairs and the Provost, for reasons related to legally protected disabilities and family medical leave or for classes that the department faculty have approved for potential distance education, and by faculty who have been appropriately trained according to the requirements of APM 206.
+Even under these circumstances, such a request may not necessarily be granted.
+It is also noted that not all ADA or FML accommodations require a distance education teaching modality.

+B. Departmental/Progromatic Responsibilities

+Each department and program may offer no more than 33% of its undergraduate instructional WTUs (excluding supervision classes, independent study, and classes offered as part of an approved distance-education program) in a distance-learning modality per semester.

+Note: According to WASC, the entire course (and all of its WTUs) is classified as distance-learning if it is Hybrid II or Hyflex.
+We will count the same way for the sake of consistency.

+Temporary one-semester exemptions can be granted by the college dean when there are extenuating circumstances.
+Requests for exemption must come from the department chair, not from individual faculty members.

-B. University Responsibilities
+C. University Responsibilities

-The university shall provide necessary instructional support and student services for technology-mediated instruction such as academic advising, financial aid, career services, library services, and tutoring.
+The university shall provide necessary instructional support and student services for online student engagement such as academic advising, financial aid, career services, library services, and tutoring.